JK-Chung/Arduino-Button-State-Tracking/README.md

 # tl;dr
 Creates an array holding button states.
 Includes the function checkButtonStateAndUpdate() that updates the button states.
 Whilst updating, the function knows that the arduino's code will run many times a second during the time that a button is pressed.
 So this function prevents multiple changes to a button state during a single press of a button.

 This code's void loop() runs this function and toggles the state of two LEDs each time its corresponding button is pressed.
+This part of the code is not important and is only used to demonstrate that the function is working correctly.

 # Long Version
 # Problem it Solves